habi/Lecture.Microtomography/movies/ct-scanner/README.md

 ffmpeg -i ct-scanner-stabilized.mp4 -r 24 -ss 4 -t 20 ct-scanner%04d.jpg
 ```

-I should have called /u/stabbot_crop, but I removed the black border in ImageJ...
+I should have called /u/stabbot_crop to remove the black border.
+Instead I just removed it in Fiji...